Authorities: Trooper fatally shoots man during traffic stop - NewsBreak

 Authorities: Trooper fatally shoots man during traffic stop

-SILER CITY, N.C. — A North Carolina trooper fatally shot a man who authorities said “presented a pistol” during a traffic stop initiated for a seat belt violation....www.wral.com

-SILER CITY, N.C. — A North Carolina trooper fatally shot a man who authorities said “presented a pistol” during a traffic stop initiated for a seat belt violation....www.wral.com
+SILER CITY, N.C.
+(AP) — A North Carolina trooper fatally shot a man who authorities said “presented a pistol” during a traffic stop initiated for a seat belt violation.

 Comments / 0